-In 2003 he set up his own website, electrofunkroots, to document this crucial era in the evolution of dance culture and, having retired from DJ work at the end of 1983, Greg returned to spinning tunes two decades later, receiving plaudits for his red-hot appearances at renowned nights including Electric Chair, Horse Meat Disco, Fabric, Back To Basics, Ministry Of Sound, Asylum, Melting Pot and the Sub Club.
-Before long he was picking up an ever increasing amount of bookings throughout Europe and, subsequently, worldwide.
+In 2003 he set up his own website, electrofunkroots.co.uk, to document this crucial era in the evolution of dance culture and, as a consequence, Greg returned to spinning tunes two decades on, receiving plaudits for his appearances at renowned nights including Electric Chair, Horse Meat Disco, Fabric, Back To Basics, Ministry Of Sound, Asylum, Melting Pot and the Sub Club.
+Before long he was picking up an ever-increasing amount of bookings throughout Europe and, subsequently, worldwide.

 In January 2009 Greg’s reputation was further enhanced when his Essential Mix on BBC Radio 1 became something of an instant classic, receiving almost universal acclaim and, in the process, providing the perfect way to commemorate the 5th anniversary of a remarkable renaissance.

 Credit To The Edit Volume 2 was released in November 2009.
 With tour dates throughout the following months in the UK, Europe, Japan, Australia and the US to promote the release.

 In April 2010, as part of their Essential Mix 500 special, Radio 1 selected Greg’s Essential Mix as one of 10 classics that spanned the shows near 17-year history, whilst in 2015 it was selected as one of Rolling Stone magazine’s 25 greatest internet DJ mixes of all time.

 Greg’s Blog, ‘Being A DJ’, was launched in June 2010.
 He describes it as “not a DJ blog as such, but more a blog by someone who happens to be a DJ”.
 The blog is now well established, Greg’s observations on various aspects of club culture becoming an online touchstone for an ever-increasing amount of dance enthusiasts and aficionados.